How to Change up your Landscape Design

 Landscape design changes can take a weekend or up to several weeks, depending on how elaborate your plans are, and if you’re enlisting the help of a contractor.
 With so many options for design and decor, try working with what you already have, and then work in a few new features gradually to achieve your desired look.
 Here are a couple ways to change up your backyard’s landscaping and still try out trendy new designs.

 - Add an outdoor structure.
-A well built garden arbor, trellis, or pergola can really make a big difference when it comes to your backyard.
+A well-built garden arbor, trellis, or prefab pergola can really make a big difference when it comes to your backyard.
 You can use a pergola to define a certain space such as a lounging area or just add a focal point to your backyard in general.
 Choose a structure that compliments your landscape design and suits your personal taste.

 - Accommodate for wildlife.
 While you may not want all kinds of critters in your backyard, there’s nothing quite as magical as looking out your window to see a deer strolling along.
 Add butterfly bushes, which will not only attract the pretty insects but also rabbits and deer, and a few well-placed bird feeders and birdbaths will draw all kinds of avian friends.
 If you don’t want woodland creatures munching on your garden, consider planting bitter flowers to dissuade them from eating anything and adding fencing little paws can’t hop over.